wp-plugins/schreikasten/readme.txt

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.

 This plugin is near to a 1.0 release, any bug report would be appreciated.

+Schreikasten has been translated to german by __[Andreas](http://f.indetonation.de/ "Nordinc Talking")__.
+Thanks for your time Andreas!

 Screenshots are in spanish because it's my native language.
 As you should know yet I __spe'k__ english, and the plugin use it by default.